Fun Things To Do In Marrakesh

 Tour The Heritage Museum Of Marrakesh

-Whether you are a history buff or a shopping enthusiast, the Heritage Museum of Marrakech is a must-visit destination.
-This museum offers an in-depth look at Morocco’s past, including the country’s Jewish heritage.
+The Heritage Museum of Marrakech showcases the country’s Jewish heritage.
 It is located in a 17th-century Moorish riad in the Medina of Marrakech.
+It has a large atrium covered by a dome.

 Have Fun At Jemaa El Fna